asgharas/DecomposeKMPDemo/README.md

 # Demo KMP App with Decompose

-This repository demonstrates a basic Kotlin Multiplatform (KMP) app that utilizes Decompose, a framework for structuring lifecycle-aware business logic components in KMP projects.
+This repository demonstrates a basic Kotlin Multiplatform (KMP) app that utilizes Decompose, a framework for structuring lifecycle-aware business logic components, also known as BLoCs (Business Logic Components), in KMP projects.
 The UI components are built using Jetpack Compose for Android and SwiftUI for iOS.

 ## What is Decompose?

 <a href="https://github.com/arkivanov/Decompose"><img src="https://raw.githubusercontent.com/arkivanov/Decompose/master/docs/media/logo/logo-titled-dark.png" width="240"/></a>

-Decompose is a Kotlin Multiplatform library that facilitates the decomposition of code into tree-structured, lifecycle-aware business logic components, commonly referred to as BLoCs.
+Decompose is a Kotlin Multiplatform library that facilitates the decomposition of code into tree-structured, lifecycle-aware BLoCs.
 It provides routing functionality and allows for pluggable UI implementations, enabling the use of Jetpack Compose, Android Views, SwiftUI, JS React, or other UI frameworks.

 Decompose offers several benefits, including:

-- **Modular Architecture:** Promotes a modular code structure, enhancing maintainability and testability.
+- **Enhancing Modular Architecture: Promotes a modular code structure, enhancing maintainability and testability.
-- **Lifecycle Awareness:** Components are automatically managed based on their lifecycles, simplifying state management.
+- **Simplifying Lifecycle Awareness: Components are automatically managed based on their lifecycles, simplifying state management.
-- **Routing Flexibility:** Enables seamless navigation between components within the UI hierarchy.
+- **Enabling Routing Flexibility: Enables seamless navigation between components within the UI hierarchy.
-- **Pluggable UI:** Supports various UI frameworks, providing flexibility in UI implementation.
+- **Supporting Pluggable UI: Supports various UI frameworks, providing flexibility in UI implementation.

 ## What is Kotlin Multiplatform?